PS5 restock update: Track today on Twitter, Walmart, Target and more

 Where to buy PS5: Check PS5 restock now

-As of May 26 at 5:25 p.m.
+As of May 27 at 12:10 p.m.
 ET, there is no PS5 restock available.
-However, Best Buy, Amazon, and GameStop had restock so far this week.
-We expect Sony Direct and Target could be next with PS5 drops.
+However, Best Buy, Amazon, Target, and GameStop had restock so far this week.
+We expect Sony Direct and Walmart could be next with PS5 drops.
 It might be a pain to seek out, but with games like The Last of Us 2 getting a big performance boost from the PS5, the effort to snag a console is worth it.
 So to help with your PS5 search, below you'll find our PS5 restock tracker along with links on where to buy the PS5 right now.
 Plus, here's one Tom's Guide staffer on how I got my PS5 without playing the restock game.

 PS5: $499 @ Amazon